-The overall intended impact of the Yolanda recovery and rehabilitation program is to establish resilient, sustainable regions with high and sustainable growth, able to withstand and recover from disasters faster and better.
+The overall intended impact of the Yolanda recovery and rehabilitation program is to establish sustainable, resilient regions with high and sustainable growth that are able to withstand and recover from disasters faster and better.

-9 Results frameworks enable stakeholders to discuss and establish strategic development objectives and then link interventions to intermediate outcomes and results directly related to those objectives This is especially relevant for large-scale, multi-agency development programs that require action across multiple sectors and in different locations, such as in post-disaster situations. (see World Bank.
-2012.
-Designing a Results Framework for Achieving Results: A How-to Guide.
-Washington DC.) [http://siteresources. worldbank.org/EXTEVACAPDEV/Resources/designing_results_framework.pdf].
+9 Results frameworks enable stakeholders to discuss and establish strategic development objectives and then link interventions to intermediate outcomes and results directly related to those objectives.
+This is especially relevant for large-scale, multi-agency development programs that require action across multiple sectors and in different locations, such as in post-disaster situations.
+See: Designing a Results Framework for Achieving Results: A How-to Guide. http://siteresources.worldbank.org/EXTEVACAPDEV/ Resources/designing_results_framework.pdf.